 - sustainability - carbon performance, environmental design, creative approach to site constraints, future adaptability

-Our panel of five judges include representatives from each of the sponsors as well as an expert with knowledge of Cambridge's buildings and their design and construction.
-Portfolio holding councillors, will also be on the panel of judges.
+Our panel of six judges include representatives from the sponsors as well as experts with knowledge of Cambridge's buildings and their design and construction.
+A member of the Cambridge City Council Planning Committee will also be on the panel of judges.

-The four new awards will be judged by representatives of the CFCI.
-The criteria will be:
+The criteria for the awards to be judged by the CFCI will be:

 - Engineering and Sustainability Project of the Year: projects that demonstrate engineering excellence in civil, structural, mechanical and electrical or construction engineering

 The awards will be presented in spring 2022.
 Entries must be received by 30 November 2021 at the very latest, to be considered for the 2022 awards.

 For the main CDCA awards, entrants must submit an application form to state which categories the scheme is being entered for and the following photographs and documents: